MuhanHe/fa22-cse110-lab4/part2.md

     F. true
         Boolean() takes 0 as false and all positive numbers as true, so it is true when compared with true.
 15. '==' can do the type conversion of the operands before comparison, but '===' compares the values as well as the data types of the operands.
+17. The result showing nothing.
+We have to use console.log(function) to print out the result.
+As we call modifyArray function, we take in an array [1,2,3], and while we access each number in the array in the for-loop, we will call the callback function dosomething and this function will double the value of the specific number we just accessed.
+Then the modified value will be returned and pushed into the new array created in the modifyArray function.
+Finally, the new array pushed all doubled values in the original array, and be returned.
+18.